SeraByte25/Cybersecurity-Writeups-/Web-CTF/THM-The_Sticker_Shop.md

 <img width="675" height="84" alt="image" src="https://github.com/user-attachments/assets/0014af9e-0555-46a3-b405-826a52d1d922" />

-Security Impact
+## Security Impact

-This vulnerability demonstrates how stored XSS combined with an admin review bot can lead to privilege escalation and data exfiltration.
+This vulnerability demonstrates how a stored XSS combined with an automated admin bot can result in unauthorized data access and sensitive information disclosure.

+An attacker could leverage this to:
+- Steal sensitive files
+- Hijack authenticated sessions
+- Perform actions on behalf of privileged users

-Defensive Considerations
+## Defensive Recommendations

-- Proper output encoding
+- Implement proper output encoding to prevent HTML injection.
-- Content Security Policy
+- Use a strict Content Security Policy (CSP).
-- Input sanitization
+- Sanitize and validate user input.
-- Avoid rendering user-controlled HTML
+- Avoid rendering unsanitized user-controlled HTML.
+- Isolate automated review bots in restricted environments.